shmcfarl/calisti_workshop/01-gettingstarted.md

 Calisti provides a dashboard interface that can be used to diagnose any issues with the underlying deployment.

-In order to be able to access the Calisti dashboard outside of the lab container we need to enable a reverse-proxy
+In order to be able to access the Calisti dashboard outside of the lab container we need to enable a reverse-proxy.
+NOTE: This step is only needed in this lab.
+In a 'normal' Calisti deployment, the process to access the dashboard is different and documented in the product docs.
 ```bash
 $HOME/lab/config/smm/proxy.sh
 ```